kiarafrobles/www.retroreport.org/_mini-docs/the-general-sleaziness.md

 date: 2015-10-26T00:00:00.000Z
 video: sex-drugs-and-gore
 producer:
   - joshua-fisher
 description: "WARNING: The following content may contain elements that are not suitable for some politicians.
 But you might like it.
-A new series of original short docs produced for Facebook. "
+A new series of original short docs produced for Facebook."
 tweet: "WARNING: The following content may contain elements that are not suitable for some politicians.
 But you might like it.
 A new series of original short docs produced for Facebook."
 featured_image_path: /uploads/1445741629767_36239_1_retro-voice-violence.jpg
 video: